-None of the Issuer, the Sponsor, the Lead Managers, the Underwriters, the co-manager, the Sub-Placement Agents or any of their respective affiliates or any other person makes any representation, warranty or guarantee that the Transaction is not a "securitisation" under the EU Securitisation Regulation or is in compliance with, or is not required to comply with, the EU Risk Retention Rules, the EU Due Diligence Requirements or other requirements of the EU Securitisation Regulation and no such person shall have any liability to any prospective Bondholder or any other person with respect to the Bonds being treated as a securitisation as defined in the EU Securitisation Regulation, or any failure of the Transaction to satisfy, or any failure of the Issuer, the Sponsor, the Lead Managers or the Underwriters, the co-manager, the Sub-Placement Agents or any other person, to satisfy, the EU Risk Retention Rules, the EU Due Diligence Requirements or other requirements of the EU Securitisation Regulation or any other applicable legal, regulatory or other requirements.
-All Prospective Bondholders whose investment activities are subject to local investment laws and regulations, regulatory capital requirements or review by regulatory authorities should consult with their own legal, accounting and other advisors in determining whether, and to what extent, the EU Risk Retention Rules, EU Due Diligence Requirements and other provisions of the EU Securitisation Regulation are binding on it or apply to the Bonds or any holding of Bonds prior to making any investment in the Bonds, assessing whether or not the Bonds constitute a securitisation position, and whether the Bonds will constitute legal investments for them or are subject to investment or other restrictions, unfavourable accounting treatment, capital charges, reserve requirements or requirements to dispose of them if, having acquired them they are a "securitisation position".
+None of the Issuer, the Sponsor, the Equity Investor(s), the Lead Managers, the Underwriters, the Sub-Placement Agents or any of their respective affiliates or any other person makes any representation, warranty or guarantee that the Transaction is not a "securitisation" under the EU Securitisation Regulation as retained under the domestic laws of the UK as "retained EU law", by operation of the European Union (Withdrawal) Act 2018 and as amended by the Securitisation (Amendment) (EU Exit) Regulations 2019 (as amended, the "UK Securitisation Regulation") or is in compliance with, or is not required to comply with, the UK Risk Retention Rules, the UK Due Diligence Requirements or other requirements of the UK Securitisation Regulation and no such person shall have any liability to any prospective Bondholder or any other person with respect to the Bonds being treated as a securitisation as defined in the UK Securitisation Regulation, or any failure of the Transaction to satisfy, or any failure of the Issuer, the Sponsor, the Equity Investor(s), the Lead

+Managers or the Underwriters, the Sub-Placement Agents or any other person, to satisfy, the UK Risk Retention Rules, the UK Due Diligence Requirements or other requirements of the UK Securitisation Regulation or any other applicable legal, regulatory or other requirements.
+All prospective Bondholders whose investment activities are subject to local investment laws and regulations, regulatory capital requirements or review by regulatory authorities should consult with their own legal, accounting and other advisors in determining whether, and to what extent, the UK Risk Retention Rules, UK Due Diligence Requirements and other provisions of the UK Securitisation Regulation are binding on it or apply to the Bonds or any holding of Bonds prior to making any investment in the Bonds, assessing whether or not the Bonds constitute a securitisation position, and whether the Bonds will constitute legal investments for them or are subject to investment or other restrictions, unfavourable accounting treatment, capital charges, reserve requirements or requirements to dispose of them if, having acquired them they are a "securitisation position".

-In addition, the ultimate interpretation as to whether the Issuer is an alternative investment fund ("AIF") to which the Alternative Investment Fund Managers Directive (the "AIFMD") applies is subject to interpretation by applicable governmental authorities or regulators and there can be no assurance that the Issuer would not be regarded as an AIF to which the AIFMD applies or that different regulators will not have different views.
-If the Issuer is considered to be an AIF, the Manager may be considered an AIFM, and if the AIFMD applies to the Issuer, certain conditions would have to be met to permit the marketing of interests in the AIF to potential and existing Bondholders domiciled or with a registered office in the EEA ("EEA Investors").
-Any marketing of fund interests by the Manager or its agents to EEA Investors who are professional investors (within the meaning of the AIFMD) may lead to the application of certain filing and AIFMD transparency requirements, as well as additional requirements imposed by individual member states of the EEA.
-It should be noted that interpretation of the AIFMD may vary among the EEA member states.
-Accordingly, compliance with such filing, disclosure and transparency requirements would increase the operating expenses of the Issuer and thereby adversely impact the return to investors under the Bonds.
+In addition, the ultimate interpretation as to whether the Issuer is an AIF to which the UK Alternative Investment Fund Managers Regulations 2013 (as amended, the "UK AIFM Regulations") apply is subject to interpretation by the UK Financial Conduct Authority and there can be no assurance that the Issuer would not be regarded as an AIF to which the UK AIFM Regulations apply.
+If the Issuer is considered to be an AIF within the meaning of the UK AIFM Regulations, the Manager may be considered an AIFM for the purposes of the UK AIFM Regulations, and if the UK AIFM Regulations apply to the Issuer, certain conditions would have to be met to permit the marketing of interests in the AIF to potential and existing Bondholders domiciled or with a registered office in the UK ("UK Investors").
+Any marketing of fund interests by the Manager or its agents to UK Investors who are professional investors (within the meaning of the UK AIFM Regulations) may lead to the application of certain filing and transparency requirements under the UK AIFM Regulations.